elenavanengelenmaslova/kotlin-basic-syntax-and-coding-conventions/basic-syntax-and-coding-conventions/slides.md

 - Constants: immutable values known at compile time

-- Constants declared with const keyword for primitive types and String
+- Constants declared with `const` keyword for primitive types and String

-- Constants in class-specific companion objects
+- Constants can be declared on file level or class level in companion objects

 - Non-primitive constants declared with `val` (singleton-like)